Fix Can't Read From the Source File or Disk on Windows

 Why does the error say “source file or disk” if the problem is on the destination?

 It doesn’t — the error specifically means Windows can’t read from the source.
-If the destination drive has the problem, you’ll see a different error message about insufficient space or the destination being read-only.
-If you see the source file or disk error, focus your troubleshooting on the drive or folder you’re copying from.
+If the destination drive has the problem, you’ll see a different message about insufficient space or the destination being read-only.
+So when you see the source file or disk message, focus your troubleshooting on the drive or folder you’re copying from rather than the target drive.

 Does this error only happen with large files?

-Large files are more likely to trigger it because they span more sectors, increasing the chance of hitting a bad sector.
-But the error can occur with any file size if the permissions are wrong or the file entry itself is corrupted.
-FAT32 size limits are strictly file-size dependent, though: anything under 4GB transfers normally to a FAT32 drive.
+Large files trigger it more often because they span more sectors.
+But the error can hit any file size when permissions are wrong or the file entry is corrupted.

 Can I copy a corrupted file at all?